Terms of Reference – Audit Committee

 Frequency of Meetings

 2.1 Meetings will be held at least twice each year to i) review the Company’s draft Annual Report & Financial Statements, ii) review the Half Year Report of the Company, and also for audit planning purposes prior to the start of each annual audit cycle.
-It may also meet at such other times as the Chairman of the Committee shall require.
+It may also meet at such other times as the Chair of the Committee shall require.

 2.2 A representative of the external auditors shall attend not less than one meeting per year, such meeting will include the review of the annual results.
-The Chairman or another member shall meet the audit partner at least once during the year to discuss audit planning, the auditor’s remit, and without management present, to discuss matters relating to the auditor’s remit and any issues arising from the audits.
+The Chair or another member shall meet the audit partner at least once during the year to discuss audit planning, the auditor’s remit, and without management present, to discuss matters relating to the auditor’s remit and any issues arising from the audits.

 2.3 The external auditors may request additional meetings if they consider them necessary.